-Robin Schwartz’s photographs are in the permanent collections of the Metropolitan Museum of Art; the Museum of Modern Art; the Smithsonian American Art Museum; San Francisco Museum of Art; The Brooklyn Museum; Bibliothéque Nationale, Paris, France; National Museum of Photography, Film and Television, England; and The Museum Folkwang, Germany, among others.
+Robin Schwartz is a 2016 Guggenheim Fellow in photography with photographs in the collections of the Metropolitan Museum of Art; the Museum of Modern Art; the Smithsonian American Art Museum, San Francisco Museum of Art; The Brooklyn Museum and the Bibliothéque Nationale, France, National Museum of Photography, Film and Television, England; and The Museum Folkwang, Germany, among others.

-A 2016 Guggenheim Fellow in Photography, Schwartz was also was one of the ten at the Hyeres Festival de Photographie 2010, France; a two-time recipient of the New Jersey State Council on the Arts Grant; and a Ford Foundation Individual Artist Grant as a graduate student at Pratt Institute.
+Robin was short-listed finalist at the Hyeres Festival de Photographie 2010, France; a two-time recipient of the New Jersey State Council on the Arts Grant; and a Ford Foundation Individual Artist Grant as a graduate student at Pratt Institute.

-Schwartz has presented Master Talks at the National Geographic Magazine Seminar, LOOK3: The Festival of the Photograph, The Eddie Adams Workshop, the Aperture Foundation, FotoDC Week and The Chrysler Museum of Art.
+Schwartz has presented Master Talks at the National Geographic Magazine Seminar, LOOK3: The Festival of the Photograph, The Eddie Adams Workshop, the Aperture Foundation, FotoDC Week, FOTOfusion and The Chrysler Museum of Art, Norfolk VA, among others.

-Schwartz is an Associate Professor in Photography at William Paterson University of New Jersey and has taught at The International Center for Photography, New York and earned an MFA in Photography at Pratt Institute.
+Schwartz is a professor in photography at William Paterson University of New Jersey and has taught at The International Center for Photography, New York City.

 “Photographing animals and the people that are devoted to animals is what I have always cared about and the driving force in all my work.
 Photography and animals are my passport to each other.
 I see animals as my spiritual connection; my religion; my vice; my addiction.
 Animals calm me; comfort me - they save me.“